 For unrated RRGs that have some members requiring liability insurance from an “A” rated carrier, Risk Services can help.
 We have a proven history of developing unique solutions to address such needs.

 Risk Services is recognized as an industry leader in the Risk Retention Group industry, having formed more Risk Retention Groups over the past decade than any other captive manager in the United States.
 Whether it’s the formation and management of a new RRG, assuming management services for an existing RRG group, or facilitating a RRG redomestication, Risk Services has the expertise to aid your RRG program in reaching its goals.

 Let Risk Services help you navigate through the alternative insurance maze.
 Reach out to discuss how our innovative insurance solutions can fulfill your business needs.Contact Us

-Words of wisdom from our CEO, Mike Rogers
+Words of wisdom from our CEO, Michael Rogers

 Paul Sneed, Communities of Faith Risk Retention Group